hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine_snapshot.html.markdown

 ## Attribute Reference

-The only attribute this resource exports is the resource `id`, which is set to the managed object reference of the snapshot.
+The only attribute this resource exports is the resource `id`, which is set to the [managed object reference ID][docs-about-morefs] of the snapshot.

+[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider